 Before late fees can be enforced, they must be agreed to by the tenant and they must be reasonable.
 Defining a reasonable late fee for every rental agreement in Colorado can be challenging due to the wide variety in each agreement, delinquent balance, and level of lateness.
 It is also challenging because the late fee is not interest on the past due balance, but compensation for the administrative costs of a delinquent account.
-We SHAPE Housing believes an initial late fee of the greater of 15% of the balance due or $50 and a daily late fee and of the greater of 2% of the balance due or $20 would define “reasonable” when considering the large variety of agreements.
+When considering the large variety of agreements, a better and more “reasonable” solution would be to implement an initial late fee of the greater of 15% of the balance due or $50 and a daily late fee and of the greater of 2% of the balance due or $20.

 Elements of Reasonable Late Fees